Balthazar-Delvaux/TV-Tracker/README.md

     <img src="images/lighthouse.png" width="400">

-- [x] A simple authentification using JWT stored in Cookies
+- [x] A simple password-based authentification method using JWT stored in Cookies
 - [x] Next API Routes
 - [x] Fetching user session with [SWR](https://swr.vercel.app/) so it stays dynamic (Unlike React Context) with a minimal number of requests